Is Homemade Dog Food Cheaper? A Price Comparison

 The Price Breakdown

 When comparing store-bought versus homemade dog food in terms of cost, you’ll want to break things down by food category.
-Dry food, wet food, and raw meat in particular will all have different price points just among the store-bought versions, let alone when comparing them against homemade alternatives.
+Dry food, wet food, and raw meat will all have different price points just among the store-bought versions, let alone when comparing them against homemade alternatives.

 In addition, you’ll want to consider different food quality.
 Sure, we all want to make sure our pets have the best, but chances are you won’t be feeding your four-legged friend pâté de foie gras.
 As you might guess, the higher the quality of store-bought dog food, the more you can expect to pay.